 What’s more, your hands and feet may grow abnormally, so if you start noticing that your shoes do not fit the same, you may need to back off.
 Larger hands and feet are also good indicators of an enlarged heart, which can be dangerous.

-While an HGH cycle is considered safe for otherwise healthy individuals when it is used responsibly, it is important to keep in mind that you should not use it if you have any chronic or underlying medical conditions, or if you take certain types of prescription and OTC medications.
+While HGH cycles are considered safe for otherwise healthy individuals when it is used responsibly, it is important to keep in mind that you should not use it if you have any chronic or underlying medical conditions, or if you take certain types of prescription and OTC medications.
 Do not start an HGH cycle if you:

 Have (or have had) cancer.
-Some studies suggest that HGH may increase your risk of certain types of cancer, so if you have ever had cancer or if there’s a chance you may have cancer now, you should not use HGH.
+Some studies suggest that it may increase your risk of certain types of cancer, so if you have ever had cancer or if there’s a chance you may have cancer now, you should not use it.
 You may also choose to avoid it if you have significant risk factors.

 Have diabetes.
-HGH can impact your body’s insulin response, so if you have diabetes, or if you have the risk factors for diabetes, you should not use this product.
+It can impact your body’s insulin response, so if you have diabetes, or if you have the risk factors for diabetes, you should not use this product.

 Have carpal-tunnel syndrome.
-HGH can affect your body’s tendons, ligaments, joints, and nerve sheaths, including the carpal tunnel.
+It can affect your body’s tendons, ligaments, joints, and nerve sheaths, including the carpal tunnel.
 As a result, if you have carpal-tunnel (or similar syndromes), HGH may worsen these.